How to Handle IRS Lock-In Letters

 Author: Alice Gilman

-An employee provides an employer with a signed Form W-4, Employee's Withholding Allowance Certificate, upon hire.
-The employee may claim any number of withholding allowances or marital status, or a complete exemption from income tax withholding on the Form W-4.
-However, the IRS may notify the employer that the employee is not entitled to claim an exemption from income tax withholding, the number of withholding allowances or the marital status the employee is claiming on a current Form W-4.
-These IRS notifications are commonly referred to as lock-in letters.
+When an employee provides an employer with a completed and signed IRS Form W-4, the employee may claim on the form any level of withholding adjustments or marital status, or even complete exemption from income tax withholding.
+However, if the IRS finds that the employee is seriously underwithheld, it may issue a lock-in letter to the employer specifying the employee's filing status and providing withholding instructions for the employer to follow.
 An employer has specific duties to an employee and the IRS once it receives a lock-in letter.

 The following steps will help an employer fulfill these duties.